OpenNebula/website/content/software/release_information/release_notes_enterprise/resolved_issues_701.md

 <!--# Resolved Issues 7.0.1 -->

-A complete list of solved issues for 7.0.1 can be found in the [project development portal](https://github.com/OpenNebula/one/milestone/72).
+A complete list of solved issues for 7.0.1 are listed in the [project development portal](https://github.com/OpenNebula/one/milestone/72).

 The following new features have been backported to 7.0.1: